slouloudis/reading-notes/102/Read03-revisionsandthecloud.md

 ## Local Version Control

 My example above would be a local version control system.
-It's maybe a folder on my harddrive, or a database, where I store all my changes.
-When doing 3d work it was pretty common to use projectname_001, projectname_002 ect all in a pretty strict projects file.
+It's maybe a folder on my hard drive, or a database, where I store all my changes.
+When doing 3d work it was pretty common to use projectname_001, projectname_002 etc all in a pretty strict projects file.
 This isn't really made to be shared with others, or stored off my local drive.

 ## Centralized Version Control.

 What if we need multiple people to be able to make changes?
 We could upload all of our files to a server, that stores all changes/file versions from multiple users.
-This is much better for collaboration (an admin could restric acces to files).
+This is much better for collaboration (an admin could restrict access to files).
 There are still some issues...

 ## Distributed Version Control

 What if our CVC server goes down?
 Or someone sets fire to our server?
 Or a kaiju attacks?
-None of our workers wil be able to work!
+None of our workers will be able to work!
 Instead of relying on a single point of contact (our Centralized Server) lets distribute our files among all our workers, so we have mirrors of all our files.

 # What is Git?